dimitrisafendras/boilerplate/.junie/guidelines.md

 - Use React Router v6+ with JSX route definitions.

 ## Redux & Redux-Saga
-Ensure proper Redux Toolkit + Saga integration in a feature scope.
+Ensure proper Redux Toolkit + Saga integration with centralized models.

-- Use `createSlice` inside each feature's model directory in the slice file (e.g., `model/slice.ts`).
+- Use `createSlice` inside each model's directory in the slice file (e.g., `src/models/<model-name>/slice.ts`).
-- Place side-effects in `model/saga.ts`, registered in `src/app/rootSaga.ts`.
+- Place side-effects in `src/models/<model-name>/saga.ts`, registered in `src/app/rootSaga.ts`.
 - Slices and sagas must be registered in `src/app/store.ts` and `rootSaga.ts` respectively.
-- Create a dedicated `selectors/` directory in each feature's model folder for Redux selectors.
+- Create a dedicated `selectors/` directory in each model folder for Redux selectors.
-- Every selector should be a stand alone file and the index should just export all of them.
+- Every selector should be a standalone file and the index should just export all of them.
-- Place hooks in the `model/hooks/` directory.
+- Place hooks in the `src/models/<model-name>/hooks/` directory.
 - Use selectors to access Redux state in components and hooks instead of direct state access.
+- Import models in components using `import { useModelName } from '@/models/model-name'`.

 ## MirageJS Mock Server
 Follow official MirageJS structure for robust and type-consistent mocks.